 Learn How to Tweak Your iPhone

 If you follow the tips discussed above, you’ll be well on the way to a smoother iPhone experience.
-Of course, if you want to improve your experience further, there are lots of other tricks for this.
+For a more secure experience, stay up to date on news about iPhone vulnerabilities.
+And if you want to improve your experience further, there are lots of other tricks for this.
 We’ve explained the best tweaks all iPhone users should make.